Juana Inés de la Cruz

-Juana Inés de Asbaje y Ramírez de Santillana, better known as Sor Juana Inés de la Cruz (Note: English: Sister Joan Agnes of the Cross) (12 November 1648 – 17 April 1695), was a Hieronymite nun and a Hispanic writer, philosopher, composer and poet of the Baroque period, nicknamed "The Tenth Muse", "The Mexican Phoenix", and "The Phoenix of America" by her contemporary critics.
+Juana Inés de Asbaje y Ramírez de Santillana, better known as Sor Juana Inés de la Cruz (Note: English: Sister Joan Agnes of the Cross) (12 November 1648 – 17 April 1695), was a Hieronymite nun and a Novohispanic writer, philosopher, composer and poet of the Baroque period, nicknamed "The Tenth Muse", "The Mexican Phoenix", and "The Phoenix of America" by her contemporary critics.
 She was also a student of science.
-She was among the main contributors to the Spanish Golden Age, alongside Juan de Espinosa Medrano, Juan Ruiz de Alarcón and Garcilaso de la Vega "el Inca", and is considered one of the most important female writers in Spanish language literature and Mexican literature.
+She was among the main contributors to the Spanish Golden Age, alongside Juan Ruiz de Alarcón and Garcilaso de la Vega "El Inca", and is considered one of the most important female writers in Spanish language literature and Mexican literature.